amaiya/onprem/README.md

 CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install --upgrade --force-reinstall llama-cpp-python==0.1.69 --no-cache-dir
 ```

-It is important to use the specific version shown above to do library
+It is important to use the specific version shown above due to library
 incompatibilities.

 #### Step 2: Use the `n_gpu_layers` argument with [`LLM`](https://amaiya.github.io/onprem/core.html#llm)